Menditect/documentation/docs/datavariation.md

 ---

-# Data Variation
+# Datavariations

 ## Definition

-Data Variation is used to execute the same test multiple times, but each time with different values for Attributes and Asserts.
+Datavariations are used to execute the same test multiple times, but each time with different values for Attributes and Asserts.

-Data Variation can be defined on the [Test Suite](test-suite) or [Test Case](test-case) level.
+Datavariations can be defined on the [Test Suite](test-suite) or [Test Case](test-case) level.

-To change the value of an Attribute or Assert per Test Run, it needs to be explicitly included in the Data Variation.
-It is possible to combine Test Suite datavariation and Test Case variation in the same Test Suite.
+To change the value of an Attribute or Assert per Test Run, it needs to be explicitly included in the Datavariations.
+It is possible to combine Test Suite level and Test Case level Datavariations in the same Test Suite.

 :::note
-On the Test Case level, a choice has to be made between the Test Suite / Test Case datavariation when varying on an Attribute or Assert.
+On the Test Case level, a choice has to be made between the Test Suite / Test Case Datavariations when varying on an Attribute or Assert.
 Once the choice is made, it can only be undone by excluding the varied Attributes and Asserts.
 :::

-An included Attribute or Assert is referred to in the MTA Documentation as a [Data Variation Item](datavariation-item).
+An included Attribute or Assert is referred to in the MTA Documentation as a [Data Variation Item](datavariation-item-row).

-For each data variation of a Test Suite, a Test Suite Run will be created.
-For each data variation of a Test Case, a Test Case Run will be created.
-Therefore, if there is a Test Case with Test Case datavariation and another Test Case with Test Suite datavariation in the same Test Suite, this will have a multiplier-effect.
+For each [Datavariation Column](datavariation-column), a Test Suite Run or Test Case Run will be created.
+If there is a Test Case with Test Case datavariation and another Test Case with Test Suite datavariation in the same Test Suite, this will have a multiplier-effect.

-It is **not possible** to execute one single column in the data variation.
+It is also possible to execute one single column in the data variation.

 ## Business rules

 None.

-Note that it is possible to have a data variation that does not consist of data variation items.
-This happens when all data variation items are deleted.
-The result is that the Test Suite or Test Case will simply be ran multiple times but with the exact same data.

-To resolve this, use below guide to remove all Data Variation.

 ## Actions on Data Variation